Skip to content

 def table_data_writer(

-self, entry: models.Entry, columns: abc.Sequence
+entry: models.Entry,

 ) -> typing.Generator[TableData, None, None]:

-:param columns: The ordered list of table columns
+:param columns: The columns being written

 :rtype: TableData